thomasbaloyi/AfricaInternetRoutes/README.md

 ## Usage: Web based application:
 1. Open command line
 2. Cd into the AfricaInternetRoutes file saved locally on your machine
+3. Cd into FrontEnd
-3. Type command: npm start
+4. Type command: npm start

 ## Notes
 To run the server-side component of the application: